Alcoholics Anonymous (AA)

 The Little Sandy Correctional Complex Dog Program places homeless shelter dogs with carefully selected inmate handlers/trainers to be trained in obedience and socialization.
-This is an intensive 6-8 week program and upon graduation these dogs are highly adoptable and possess obedience skills such as sit, lay down, come when called, and some tricks.
-These dogs are also house-trained, crate trained, leash trained, and respond to voice and hand commands.
+This is an intensive 6-8 week program and upon graduation theses dogs are highly adoptable and possess obedience skills such as sit, lay down, come when called, and some tricks.
+These dogs are also house-trained, crate-trained, leash-trained, and respond to voice and hand commands.
 The dogs arrive spayed or neutered, have been checked for all injury and illness, and vaccinated.
 While here, they receive the greatest measure of care, love, and instruction, and leave ready to be adopted into a loving family to provide many years of love, joy, and companionship.

 Life Without a Crutch